 I was more than ready to receive the bees by the spring of 2018, but the beekeeper who had my bees was unable to deliver the hives until late in the summer.
 When the hives finally arrived on July 22nd, I expected to receive fully established colonies that would provide a little honey for me, and maybe I could steal some brood from them to prop up the one colony that was still at my house.

 But all the colonies I received were so weak, most of the hives didn’t have enough bees to fill even a single deep.
-I can take a pretty good guess at why the colonies were in such sad shape, but that doesn’t make any difference.
-I was just grateful to have my bees back.
-Nevertheless, after everything I’d been through, I was also pretty damn close to calling it quits.
+Even though I was was grateful to have someone take care of my bees when I couldn’t, after everything I’d been through, I was also pretty damn close to calling it quits when I saw the conditions of my colonies.
 It was discouraging to say the least.

 With such pitiful resources to work with and not much money in the bank to purchase a fleet of nucs to rebuild my beeyard (it was too late in the year to acquire nucs anyway), I was kind of screwed.
 All my plans for building up my beeyard were based on having 6 or 7 strong colonies to work from.
 Instead, I got about 5 single-deep colonies with hardly any capped brood.
 I wanted to burn the place down.
 I almost did.